natexlee/peggo/README.md

 ### Setup

 To get started we must first register the validator's Ethereum key.
-This key will be used to sign claims going from Ethereum to Umee, in addition to signing any transactions sent to Ethereum (batches or validator set updates).
+This key will be used to sign claims going from Ethereum to Umee in addition to signing any transactions sent to Ethereum (batches or validator set updates).

+Claims are an Ethereum event signed and submitted to cosmos by a single 'Orchestrator' instance.

+Batches are a group of transactions of the same token being crossed.

+Set Updates: Umee validators changes it's power to sign contracts, which means we need to alert the smart contract that the validator's power to sign contracts has changed.

 ```shell
 $ umeed tx gravity set-orchestrator-address \